About

 • Black History Month Assembly

 Concordia Prep celebrated Black History Month on Thursday, February 29, at a student-led assembly entitled “Role Models for Excellence.”
-Students shared Black individuals’ outstanding contributions in the areas of science, athletics, and the arts and included dance and song performances and a poetry reading of “Swing Low Sweet Chariot” by Denice Scurry.
-The assembly was organized by students: Corey Bradley, Morgan Brown, Riley Cephas, Jacob Conway, Taylor Dorsey, Zoey Ervin, Zora Holmes, Sade Johnson, Kori Potts, Eric Rose, Denice Scurry, Kaylen Tatem, Joseph Telewoda, and Simone Tyson.
+Students shared Black individuals’ outstanding contributions in the areas of science, athletics, and the arts; the assembly also included dance and song performances and a poetry reading of “Swing Low Sweet Chariot” by Denice Scurry.
+The assembly was organized by the following students: Corey Bradley, Morgan Brown, Riley Cephas, Jacob Conway, Taylor Dorsey, Zoey Ervin, Zora Holmes, Sade Johnson, Kori Potts, Eric Rose, Denice Scurry, Kaylen Tatem, Joseph Telewoda, and Simone Tyson.
 The Black Student Association (BSA) is moderated by Ms. Anna Heckel ‘10.

 • Volcano Eruptions on Campus